pjtunstall/a-ray-tracer-darkly/README.md

 ));
 ```

-Internally, it makes itself consist of a pseudo `Material` called `Isotropic`.
+You can give any material to the bounding shape; it doesn't matter.
+This material, and hence also the color, of the boundary is not used.
+Internally, `ConstantMedium` makes itself consist of a pseudo `Material` called `Isotropic`.
+Its color is the one supplied to the constructor.

 Shirley et al. note that their code (on which mine is based)